 Fiesta de los Muertos fuses dance music, colorful costumes, and larger than life stilt walkers in a dance party scare zone with even more characters than last year to create the ultimate late night celebration of Dia de los Muertos.

-Clearly meant as “just barely enough to say we did something” fan service to Southern California’s rich Hispanic heritage, Fiesta de los Muertos has always carried the least amount of notable effort when it comes to Knott’s Scary Farm’s several Scare Zones.
+Clearly meant as fan service to Southern California’s rich Hispanic heritage, Fiesta de los Muertos has always carried the least amount of notable effort when it comes to Knott’s Scary Farm’s several Scare Zones.
 This year, Fiesta De Los Muertos aimed to return to its roots as a more traditional Scare Zone rather than the swing-and-a-miss dance party from the year prior.
 Unfortunately its small area and minimal decor still result in the weakest Scare Zone on the Knott’s Scary Farm slate.

 From within the fog, the legendary Headless Horseman and his army of the undead are ready to unleash a reign of terror in the newest scare zone, The Hollow.
 Guests entering the frightful 6-acre area will be terrorized by the souls of fallen soldiers and local farmers that have escaped their shallow graves.

-I opted not to watch this one as it’s not my style of entertainment.
+We opted not to watch this one as it’s not our style of entertainment.
 As much as I’d truly enjoy a show full of Elvira being the sassy, comedic character that made her so iconic, her Knott’s shows tend to be much less Elvira and much more random theme park dancers for the majority of their duration.

 A live stage show in Calico Square that irreverently looks back at the year’s pop culture with some killer comedy.
 Notorious for its special effects and high-flying stunts, The Hanging® is a no-holds-barred assault on pop culture’s most infamous moments of the past year.
 A must see parody!

-Nothing will ever be perfect – and even with a few ups and downs mixed in, Knott’s Scary Farm certainly doesn’t have the highest budget, or the grandest sets, or even the greatest stories, it always firmly holds its place as our single favorite theme park Halloween event in the United States.
+While Knott’s Scary Farm certainly doesn’t have the highest budget, or the grandest sets, or even the greatest stories, it always firmly holds its place as our single favorite theme park Halloween event in the United States.
 What it lacks in production it all the more makes up for in heart.
 This event is a local tradition – an institution – and frankly one of the shortlist reasons why traveling to California each and every October is an annual tradition of my own.

 Venue: Knott’s Berry Farm